docusign/docusign-discover-workshop-2/README.md

 npm install
 ```

+3. Copy the `example.env` file to a new file named `.env`.

-3. Start the server in development mode:
+4. Start the server in development mode:

 ```shell